Back to Insights

 • User Feedback Loops: Direct input on agent performance.

 Consider integrating OpenTelemetry for distributed tracing and connecting with modern monitoring platforms like Prometheus or Grafana for enhanced observability.
-As of 2026, OpenTelemetry has released version 1.25.0, which supports advanced context propagation and improved integration with AI agents.
-Additionally, Prometheus 2.65.0 and Grafana 10.5.0 offer enhanced UI and alerting capabilities.
+As of 2026, OpenTelemetry has released version 1.29.0, which supports advanced context propagation and improved integration with AI agents.
+Additionally, Prometheus 2.70.0 and Grafana 10.8.0 offer enhanced UI and alerting capabilities.
+For detailed implementation, refer to the OpenTelemetry documentation, Prometheus documentation, and Grafana documentation.

 3. Human-in-the-Loop Safeguards